jcwalker/xDnsServer/README.md

 * **xDnsServerSecondaryZone** sets a Secondary zone on a given DNS server.
 Secondary zones allow client machine in primary DNS zones to do DNS resolution of machines in the secondary DNS zone.
 * **xDnsServerZoneTransfer** This resource allows a DNS Server zone data to be replicated to another DNS server.
-* **xDnsRecord** This resource allows for the creation of IPv4 host (A) records or CNames against a specific zone on the DNS server
+* **xDnsRecord** This resource allows for the creation of IPv4 host (A) records or CNames against a specific zone on the DNS server.
+* **xDnsServerAging** This resource allows management and configuration of the aging on a DNS Zone.

 ### xDnsServerForwarder